Jökulsárlón Glacial Lagoon - a Tour of the Jewels of the South Coast of Iceland

 One of my favourite places in Iceland - and the Jewel in the Crown on the south coast of Iceland is Jökulsárlón glacial lagoon.
-I have so often been asked about guided tours to Jökulsárlón, that I decided on joining the South Coast tour - Jökulsárlón Glacier Lagoon, Vík and Waterfall & Boat Tour to check out their tour.
+I have so often been asked about guided tours to Jökulsárlón, that I decided on joining the Outstanding 14-Hour South Coast Bus Tour to Jokulsarlon Glacier Lagoon with Amphibian Boat Ride to check out their tour.

 We were picked up bright and early at 7 am as we had a long day ahead of us - 14 hours of checking out the south coast of Iceland.